-Profit & Loss (P&L) shows the performance of a business over a given period.
+Profit & Loss (P&L) shows the performance over the company's financial year.
 It would typically show a summary of income received and the types of expenses incurred.
 But, of course, every business is unique.

 A retail business, for example, with multiple stores, may want to see income & expenses split by each store.
 In contrast, a construction business may want to see the profitability of each project it undertakes.